 Having a dog as a child may help reduce the chance of schizophrenia later in life.

-This is the finding of a recent study from Johns Hopkins Medicine with nearly 1,400 men and women age 18 to 25 with either schizophrenia, bipolar disorder or no past psychiatric disorders.
+This is the finding of a study from Johns Hopkins Medicine with nearly 1,400 men and women age 18 to 25 with either schizophrenia, bipolar disorder or no past psychiatric disorders.
 All were asked if they had a pet dog or cat when they were a child.

 Historically, science has connected serious psychiatric disorders with changes in the immune system caused by childhood environmental exposures.
 And since pets are often a part of many household environments and children have an up close and personal contact with them early on, the scientists in this study wanted to investigate a possible connection.